FirebaseExtended/firepad/docs/index.md

     </script>
 {% endhighlight %}

-Replace `<FIREBASE_URL>` with any location in your Firebase.
-You can easily store multiple Firepads in your Firebase by just giving them each a unique URL (e.g. `https://<YOUR FIREBASE>/firepads/<unique id>`).
+Make sure to replace `<FIREBASE_URL>` with a Firebase location.
+Note that you can easily store multiple Firepads in your Firebase by giving them each a unique URL (e.g. `https://<YOUR FIREBASE>/firepads/<unique id>`).

 ## Customizing Your Editor